Components of Food

 Facts about fiber

 Insoluble fiber is found in foods like wheat bran.
-It helps with weight control because it makes you feel full.
+It increases bulk in the digestive tract, improving frequency of bowel movements.
 It does not help lower cholesterol.

 Facts about sodium